liang2kl/mkdocs-blogging-plugin/README.md

 #### Partial Customization

 You can override how the plugin render a single blog entry through this method.
+An example can be found [here](https://github.com/liang2kl/mkdocs-blogging-plugin-example).

 In your template, import the original template: